 Tips for Healthy Hydration:

 - Start your day by drinking a glass of water.

 - Keep water next to you when you sleep.

-- Take a bottle with water or tea with you everywhere you go.
+- Take a bottle of water or tea with you everywhere you go.

 - Keep water with you at your work desk.

 - Put reminders on your phone and in your environment, telling you to drink up.

 - Drink before, during, and after you exercise.